demarez/ice-eddy/README.md

 launch the julia simulation

-- adjust `path_root` in *run.jl*, and other parameterizations if needed : /!\ the drag and the closure scheme are changed in this file, put a if condition with the name of the experiment to save the choice !! and be able to re-run it quickly
+- adjust path_root in *run.jl*, and other parameterizations if needed : /!\ the drag and the closure scheme are changed in this file, put a if condition with the name of the experiment to save the choice !! and be able to re-run it quickly
 - adjust name of simulation in *submit2GPU.pbs*
-- $qsub submit2GPU.pbs
+- `qsub submit2GPU.pbs`

 --> it will run the simulation on GPU, with nothing more needed because everything is written in the *parameters.txt* file --> all will be stored on the datawork dir ....../RUN/ in the correct folder